 During the financial year, there were four (4) Board meetings.
-Details of the attendance of the Directors at the Board meetings held in the financial year ended 30 June 2014 are as follows:
+Details of the attendance of the Directors at the Board meetings held in the financial year ended 30 June 2015 are as follows:

 Name of Director No. of meetings attended

-Mahad Chafak Din Jan 4/4

 Mohd Shafek Bin Isa 4/4

 Tong Chin Hen 4/4

-Dr. Leong Wan Leong 4/4

 Lim Kah Poon 4/4

 Chen Sung Fang 4/4

+Chan Weng Fui (appointed on 4 December 2014) 2/2

+Dr. Leong Wan Leong (retired on 19 November 2014) 2/2

-Directors' commitment, resources and time allocated to the Company are evident from the attendance record, where all the Directors attended the Board Meetings held during the financial year ended 30 June 2014.
-Hence, they comply with Paragraph 15.05 of the Listing Requirements for the Main Market of Bursa Malaysia Securities Berhad ("Bursa Securities").
+Directors' commitment, resources and time allocated to the Company are evident from the attendance record, where all the Directors attended the Board Meetings held during the financial year ended 30 June 2015.
+Hence, they comply with Paragraph 15.05 of the Main Market Listing Requirements ("Listing Requirements") of Bursa Malaysia Securities Berhad ("Bursa Securities").